Magic Word Media supports two charities with regular donations from our fee income.

 Our interest in Futurestars is down to its director, Simon Milton.
 Simon is a former Ipswich Town FC player and is connected to our director, Simon Young.
 Simon Y has taken part (slowly) in Futurestars marathon charity bike rides across Suffolk.

-Another former Ipswich legend (and England captain) Terry Butcher, is one of the charity’s ambassadors, while another former player, Titus Bramble, is a trustee.
+Another former Ipswich legend (and England captain), Terry Butcher, is one of the charity’s ambassadors, while another former player, Titus Bramble, is a trustee.